corcorana/restingIAF/iaf_manu.md

 As such, CRB promises to maximise the potential utility of the CoG as an estimator of IAF that can be reliably computed irrespective of the presence or absence of a single, distinct peak component.
 We note however that, much like the peak attenuation technique, CRB estimates may be prone to bias in cases where the ERD task elicits asymmetrical patterns of alpha-band desynchronisation [@klimesch1996b; see also @klimesch1997, for evidence of the dissociation between lower and upper alpha-band reactivity].
 This is because the partial overlap of reference and test spectra that will ensue should the test stimulus fail to evoke comprehensive alpha desynchronisation will restrict the responsiveness region to a limited segment of the alpha band, thus precipitating a narrower (and potentially shifted) index of summation.
-Indeed, this phenomenon might go some way to explaining the substantial discrepancies observed between some of the CRB CoGs reported by Goljahani and colleagues (some of which were extreme by conventional standards; e.g., 14.9 Hz) and the corresponding PAFs derived from the same set of channel data [@goljahani2012].<!-- AC: e.g. fig 6(d), apparently trivial reactivity window, mostly located in beta range, Cog ~17 Hz. ?NaN preferable -->
+Indeed, this phenomenon might go some way to explaining the substantial discrepancies observed between some of the CRB CoGs reported by Goljahani and colleagues (some of which were extreme by conventional standards; e.g., 14.9 Hz) and the corresponding PAFs derived from the same set of channel data [@goljahani2012].

 A related concern deriving from the CRB method’s reliance on phasic changes in rhythmic activity is the possibility that within-subject estimates of IAF might vary depending on the specific processing mode evoked by the event (e.g., target discrimination vs. memory retrieval; visual vs. auditory modality), and the relative timing of the reference/test intervals subjected to spectral analysis. <!-- PA: How do these concerns interact with the idea that IAF is trait-like?
 AC response: Several authors posit that there are a variety of alpha generators, the cumulative activity of which accounts for the characteristic resting peak (or peaks), and thus shifts in peak frequency mark shifts in the relative activity of these populations.
 The argument here then is that, while resting eyes closed IAF is stable/enduring and indicative of at least some cognitive capacities (presumably by tapping into specific underlying neuronal processes), measures of alpha activity during cognitive tasks (or the difference in alpha activity between different states of rest/anticipation/action) may not offer an analagous index of IAF as construed by research involving EC resting state data.
 I see no necessary contradiction between the notion that resting state IAF is stable/'trait-like' etc, and the observation that dominant alpha band activity dynamically shifts during 'non-restful' states (presumably as a consequency of the shifting division of labour across alpha generators). indeed, since you asked me this question, i've re-read a few articles and noticed a number of references to this idea of IAF as possessing both trait- and state-like qualities-->
 ERD studies have revealed that both the qualitative profile and temporal course of alpha- and theta-band desynchronisation are contingent upon the particular nature of the task used to induce oscillatory power shifts [@klimesch2006; @klimesch2007].